 Periodically a survey of local well operators is performed to acquire information on drilling practices normally not available on the sundry notices supplied to the local state and federal offices by the operator or through commercial sources maintained by the DBDSP.
 There are no regulatory requirements to provide the information.
-This survey requests information on other items of interest such as H2S encounters, Castile Brine encounters, or if any section of the well was drilled with air.
+This survey requests information on other items of interest to the WIPP such as H2S encounters, Castile Brine encounters, or if any section of the well was drilled with air.
 DBDSP personnel review the records on all new wells drilled to look for the above data.
 The survey provides an additional source for acquiring information on drilling activities in the New Mexico portion of the Delaware Basin.

 The first such survey of area operators was performed during July 1999 to acquire information on drilling practices not available from the state and federal offices or commercial sources.
-Drilling information was requested on the 16 new wells drilled in the nine-township area of the New Mexico portion of the Delaware Basin during the last year.
-A summary of the data collected from the survey wells in the nine-township area is provided in Figure 7.
+Drilling information was requested on the 16 wells drilled in the nine-township area of the New Mexico portion of the Delaware Basin.
+In July 2000, 45 surveys were sent out to nine different operators on wells their companies drilled in the nine-township area during the last year.
+As of this report date twelve surveys had been returned.
+A summary of the data collected from the survey wells in the nine-township area is provided in Figure 8.

-DRILLING INFORMATION
+Drilling Information - Annual Survey

 Parameter Surface Intermediate Production

 Drill Bit Diameter 17 1/2" 11" 7 7/8"

 Drill Collar Diameter 8" & 6" 8" & 6" 6"

-Drill Collar Number or Length (usually 31 ft) 9 23 26
+Drill Collar Number or Length (usually 31 ft) 25 25 26

 Surface Casing Diameter 13 3/8"

 Drill Pipe Diameter 4 1/2" 4 1/2" 4 1/2"

-Drill String Angular Velocity 110 RPM
+Drill String Angular Velocity 115 RPM

-Penetration Rate thru the Salado Formation No Report
+Penetration Rate thru the Salado Formation 28/Hr.

-Drilling Mud Density 10#
+Drilling Mud Density 8.6#

-Drilling Mud Viscosity 29
+Drilling Mud Viscosity 33

 Drilling Mud Yield Stress Point No Report

 Air Drilled (list any portion) No No No

 H 2 S Encounters (depth & PPM) No No No

 Any Pressurized Brine Encounter (flow rate, etc.) No No No

 Castile Formation Brine Encounter No No No

 Castile Brine Reservoir Pressure No No No

 Castile Brine Reservoir Volume No No No

 Typical Time till shut-in (Castile Brine) No No No

 Longest Time till shut-in (Castile Brine) No No No